 The McDowell Sonoran Preserve is a large, permanently protected, sustainable desert habitat offering some amazing hikes for the whole family.
 There is a very generous amount of different hikes, too, at various degrees of competency and fitness level.
 For example, the Gateway Loop is very rocky so remember to wear your hiking boots and bring poles!
+This one is my favorite since I love a good challenge.
+If you’re a thrill-seeker like me, you will enjoy this hike.
 Alternatively, Browns Ranch is a lot easier and a chance to enjoy the desert scenery in greater depth as you won’t have to look down all the time!
-Or what about the Bell Pass, the Sunrise, or the Wingate?
+When I feel like having a peaceful, calming hike, this is what I go for.
+Other choices are the Bell Pass, the Sunrise, or the Wingate.
 The list continues!
 There really is a trail for anyone who wants to get out and enjoy desert nature at its finest.

 2. McCormick-Stillman Railroad Park

 If the family enjoys mini-train rides, a lovely park with concessions, and model railroading, make sure you stop in at the McCormick-Stillman Railroad Park.
 Kids (and dads!) of every age will adore the huge 15 in. gauge railroad, Magma Arizona Railroad locomotive, a railroad museum and much, much more.
 There are hundreds of square feet of meticulously constructed dioramas with every gauge of model train running around, together with interactive buttons that allow you to activate various equipment, sound and light parts!
-The generously sized park has several play areas, a carousel and a gift shop to purchase snacks and souvenirs.
+It is my favorite thing to do because it pleases the kid in me.
+I also recommend going around to explore the generously sized park’s several play areas.
+Likewise, I recommend trying the carousel and visiting the gift shop to purchase snacks and souvenirs.

 3. Butterfly Wonderland

-If you’re looking for a casual family place for a fun day out, head for Butterfly Wonderland.
+If you’re looking for a casual family place for a fun day out, I suggest you head for Butterfly Wonderland.
 Its remarkable state of the art facility is home to an incredible glass atrium that provides the perfect tropical rainforest habitat for thousands of butterflies from all over the world that fly around freely.
-There is an educational “Flight of the Butterflies” 3D movie to see, and of particular interest to the kids, I’m sure, an interactive insect exhibits.
+I love this experience so much.
+Imagine seeing all the colorful butterflies sipping nectar from the just as colorful flowers.
+It looks magical I feel like I’m watching a moving art piece every time I visit there!
+There is also an educational “Flight of the Butterflies” 3D movie to see, and of particular interest to the kids, I’m sure, an interactive insect exhibits.
 There is also a café serving tasty refreshments as well as a gift shop.
 And don’t forget to bring the zoom camera!